KyberNetwork/developer-portal/docs/integrations-pluginsguide.md

 title: Plugins
 ---
 ## Introduction
-This guide will walk you through on adding a cryptocurrency payment gateway via the KyberWidget WooCommerce Plugin.
-People who use WordPress to build their websites will benefit most from this guide.
+Like Widgets, plugins are another type of integration that websites and applications can easily leverage on to interact with our protocol implementation.
+There is currently one plugin: the KyberWidget WooCommerce Plugin, allowing people who are familiar with WordPress and WooCommerce to easily incorporate this plugin into their websites.

 ## Overview
-We will cover the scenario where we walk through the.....
+This guide will walk you through on adding a cryptocurrency payment gateway to an existing WordPress site via the KyberWidget WooCommerce Plugin.

 ## Prerequisites
 * PHP version 7.2+